equivalent/scrapbook2/archive/blogs/2014-05-mail-interceptor-for-different-environments.md

 ##### Staging & Demo environment:

-... or any other server based environment, like QA, beta-server, demo-server, ...
+... or any other server based environment, like staging, UAT, QA, beta-server, demo-server, ...

 ```ruby
 # config/environments/staging.rb